dusan-dakic/chess_prep_tools/Tournament_games_download.md

 a.k.a.
 "Collection of already downloaded games"

-Since some games were already downloaded so you can just grab them from __xyz__ folder and do not need to download them yourself
+Since some games were already downloaded so you can just grab them from *games* folder and do not need to download them yourself

 The full list of tournaments & games downloaded is: